gilacost/gilacost/ventures/STRAVA_SUMMARY.md

 ### Iframe not rendered in github

-If you go to your profile in strava you will find a share button in the bottom right corner that says "Share Activities".
+If you go to your profile in strava, you will find a share button in the bottom right corner that says "Share Activities".
 If you press this button, a pop-up will appear with some html code (an iframe) that you can embed into your code.
 Theoretically markdown lets you use inline html, [see this